markdingo/trustydns/README.md

  * Split-horizon DNS settings to ensure local domain queries stay local
  * EDNS Client Subnet (RFC7871) controls for masking, substitution and synthesis
  * Support for alternate root CAs to enable private certificates
- * The proxy supports a pool of DoH servers so no single point of failure
+ * Proxy support for a pool of DoH servers so no single point of failure

 ## Caveats

 Trustydns is new and has some rough edges to it.
-It does not yet use `go mod` to manage dependencies (fortuitously their are few package dependencies) and the compilation and installation process is simplistic at best.
+It does not yet use `go mod` to manage dependencies (fortuitously there are few package dependencies) and the compilation and installation process is simplistic at best.

 This package is targeted at DNS administrators with a modicum of Unix sysadmin experience.
 You need